Architecture of Toronto: Sports venues

 Toronto is home to several sports venues, most notably the Rogers Centre (formerly SkyDome), the Scotiabank Arena (formerly Air Canada Centre), and BMO Field, which are all current venues.
 The Maple Leaf Gardens is perhaps Toronto's best-known former sporting venue, as it was the home of the Toronto Maple Leafs of the National Hockey League (NHL) for much of said team's history.
-The Gardens were later converted to a grocery and liquor store for the first two floors, respectively, as well as clothing on the second floor, and its upper floor, a smaller arena, the Mattamy Athletic Centre, for the TMU Bold hockey team of Toronto Metropolitan University, as well as for basketball matches in the 2015 Pan American Games.
+The Gardens were later converted to a grocery and liquor store for the first two floors, respectively, as well as clothing on the second floor, and its upper floor, a smaller arena, the Mattamy Athletic Centre, for the TMU Bold hockey team of Toronto Metropolitan University (TMU), as well as for basketball matches in the 2015 Pan American Games.

 Other sports venues in Toronto include the Coca-Cola Coliseum (formerly the Ricoh Coliseum and was opened as the CNE Coliseum), Lamport Stadium, and the Sobeys Stadium (formerly Rexall Centre then Aviva Centre).

 The Golden Horseshoe (including Toronto) saw construction of new venues for the 2015 Pan American Games and the 2015 Parapan American Games, as well as renovations to existing venues.
 Permanent venues constructed for the Pan American Games include Toronto Pan Am Sports Centre at the University of Toronto Scarborough and the York Lions Stadium at York University.